 The Note-Taker was conceived in 2007 as a way for David Hayden to solve a challenge he was having.
 He had added a Mathematics major to an existing Computer Science major and was struggling to keep up with the pace of note taking (12 whiteboards in 45 minutes sometimes!) due to having low-vision.
 He wasn’t going to let this get in the way of pursuing his passion so he developed the Note-Taker.

-without needing outside assistance.
+The Note-Taker is a hardware / software combination that allows its users to easily take notes without needing outside assistance.
 Note-Taker combines a USB connected camera with pan / tilt / zoom functionality, a Microsoft Office OneNote 2010 add-in, and a tablet PC into an all in one solution.

 One might wonder why not use an existing assistive technology.
 The problem with existing technologies are that they have what the team calls “board-note-board” delay.
 This is the delay that occurs when one looks at the board, down to write notes, and then back up to the board again.
 Note-Taker eliminates this delay because the user stayed focused on their tablet PC and a split screen view shows their notes and the video that the camera is seeing.